How to Respond to Negative Google Reviews: Templates & Best Practices

 Thank you for your review, and I apologize for the delay you experienced.
 We know your time is valuable, and waiting longer than expected for [your order/your appointment] is genuinely frustrating.

-We've implemented [specific change — e.g., updated our order tracking notifications/added delivery buffer windows during peak periods] to prevent this from happening again.
+We've set up [specific change — e.g., updated our order tracking alerts/added delivery buffer windows during peak periods] to prevent this from happening again.

-If there's anything we can do to make this right — including [refund/credit/rescheduling] — please contact us at [email] and we'll take care of it immediately.
+If there's anything we can do to make this right — including [refund/credit/rescheduling] — please contact us at [email] and we'll take care of it right away.

 [Your Name], [Title]